Skip to main content

 The default tab when opening a patient chart.
 The sections that appear:

-• AI Summary — an AI-generated overview of the patient based on their notes, appointments, charges, forms, and quick notes.
+• AI Summary — an AI-generated overview of the patient based on their notes, appointments, charges, forms, quick notes, and the names and dates of their uploaded documents.
 You can regenerate the summary, copy it, provide feedback (thumbs up/down), and ask follow-up questions through the AI Q&A interface.

 • Demographics — name, preferred name, date of birth (with age), gender, pronouns, patient since date, phone, email, external ID, lead source, primary location, and address.
 Click Edit to update any field.